ThuyNT13/d3-practice/README.md

 ```

 We can parse it with `d3.json`.
 The first parameter takes in the URL path of the location of the file.
 The second param is the function call when the data is loaded.
+You wrap this method around *d3* functions that are going to pass the data.

 ```js
 d3.json("../data/circles.json", function(json) {